unlight/awesome-stars/README.md

 - [things-you-can-do-in-a-web-worker](https://github.com/deebloo/things-you-can-do-in-a-web-worker) - Web Workers are cool!
 Here is a place to document all of the cool things you can do with them!
 - [awesome-react-hooks](https://github.com/rehooks/awesome-react-hooks) - Awesome React Hooks
 - [awesome-sqlite](https://github.com/planetopendata/awesome-sqlite) - A collection of awesome sqlite tools, scripts, books, etc
+- [stryker-handbook](https://github.com/stryker-mutator/stryker-handbook) - A comprehensive guide to the stryker ecosystem
 - [ebooks](https://github.com/NEWBEE108/ebooks) -
 - [ebooks_4](https://github.com/NEWBEE108/ebooks_4) -
 - [angular-education](https://github.com/timjacobi/angular-education) - A list of helpful material to develop using Angular